beyondit/opencart-test-suite/README.md

 ## Roadmap / Ideas / ...
 * Provide a simple approach for testing custom controllers, models, extensions
 * Provide a simple acceptance testing approach for selenium
+* Provide a simple approach for running tests on a CI-Server (like Jenkins)
 * ...

 ## Usage